davidusb-geek/emhass-add-on/emhass/DOCS.md

 - PV production selling price forecast: at what price are you selling your excess PV production on the next 24h.
 This is given in EUR/kWh.

-Maybe the hardest part is the load data: `sensor_power_load_no_var_loads`.
-As we want to optimize the energies, the load forecast default method is a naive approach using 1-day persistence, this mean that the load data variable should not contain the data from the deferrable loads themselves.
+The sensor containing the load data should be specified in parameter `var_load` in the configuration file.
+As we want to optimize the household energies, when need to forecast the load power conumption.
+The default method for this is a naive approach using 1-day persistence.
+The load data variable should not contain the data from the deferrable loads themselves.
 For example, lets say that you set your deferrable load to be the washing machine.
-The variable that you should enter in EMHASS will be: `sensor_power_load_no_var_loads = sensor_power_load - sensor_power_washing_machine`.
+The variable that you should enter in EMHASS will be: `var_load: 'sensor.power_load_no_var_loads'` and `sensor_power_load_no_var_loads = sensor_power_load - sensor_power_washing_machine`.
 This is supposing that the overall load of your house is contained in variable: `sensor_power_load`.
-This can be easily done with a new template sensor in Home Assistant.
+The sensor `sensor_power_load_no_var_loads` can be easily created with a new template sensor in Home Assistant.

+If you are implementing a MPC controller, then you should also need to provide some data at the optimization runtime using the key `runtimeparams`.

+The valid values to pass for both forecast data and MPC related data are explained below.

-### Passing your own forecast data
+### Forecast data

 It is possible to provide EMHASS with your own forecast data.
-For this just add the data as list of values to the data dictionnary during the `curl` POST.
+For this just add the data as list of values to a data dictionnary during the call to `emhass` using the `runtimeparams` option.

-For example:
+For example if using the add-on or the standalone docker installation you can pass this data as list of values to the data dictionnary during the `curl` POST:
 ```
-curl -i -H "Content-Type: application/json" -X POST -d '{"pv_power_forecast":[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93, 1164.33, 1046.68, 1559.1, 2091.26, 1556.76, 1166.73, 1516.63, 1391.13, 1720.13, 820.75, 804.41, 251.63, 79.25, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]}' http://localhost:5000/action/dayahead-optim
+curl -i -H "Content-Type: application/json" -X POST -d '{"pv_power_forecast":[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93, 1164.33, 1046.68, 1559.1, 2091.26, 1556.76, 1166.73, 1516.63, 1391.13, 1720.13, 820.75, 804.41, 251.63, 79.25, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]}' http://localhost:5000/action/dayahead-optim
 ```

 The possible dictionnary keys to pass data are: